Penny stocks sound so enticing for first-time investors due to its low trading prices.

 Also, to give some credit to penny stocks, there are companies who have proven their reputation when it comes to performance.

 But at the end of the day, as investors, you should always proceed with caution in whatever you are investing in—whether it is penny stocks or not.
 Keep both the potential rewards and risks in mind.

 Finally, always keep your expectations realistic.
-Wise Investing often takes months and years for your gains to materialize.
+Wise Investing often takes months and years for your gains to materialise.
 If you expect to earn in just a week, then you are bound to be disappointed.